Surf Coast Suns

-The Surf Coast Suns FNC, nicknamed the Suns, is an Australian rules football and netball club based in North Torquay in the Surf Coast Shire.
+The Surf Coast Football Netball Club, nicknamed the Suns, is an Australian rules football and netball club based in northern Torquay in the Surf Coast Shire of Victoria, Australia.

-After a 9 year stint as a junior-only club, Surf Coast are currently set to host a senior team in the Bellarine Football Netball League following the 2025 season.
+After a 9 year stint as a junior-only club, Surf Coast's senior team will debut in the Bellarine Football Netball League in the 2026 season.
 The Suns play their home games at the Polwarth Oval and Grenville Oval, which are based at the Banyul-Warri Fields Sporting Precinct.

 History

-Following the consistent growth of Northern Torquay throughout the 2010s, it was decided that a new volunteer-led junior football club would join the AFL Barwon Junior Competition in 2016.
+Following the consistent growth of northern Torquay throughout the 2010s, it was decided that a new volunteer-led junior football club would join the AFL Barwon junior competition in 2016.
 The first Surf Coast teams successfully joined the competition that season, and after just one year the club was able to enter junior Netball teams as well.

-The club remained successful with many premierships being won between the U14 and U16 age groups throughout the following years, and in 2024, the club made the decision to apply for a senior side in the Bellarine FNL.
-The application turned out successful, and the Suns are set to host a team from the 2026 season, marking a historic point in the Surf Coast history.
+The club remained successful with many premierships being won between the U14 and U16 age groups throughout the following years.
+In 2024, the club made the decision to apply for a senior side in the Bellarine FNL and were successful.